seat belt history timeline

 1973 – The Seat Belt Interlock Mechanism Is Introduced

-The 1970s and 80s were the most tumultuous stretch of time in in seat belt history.
+The 1970s and 80s were the most tumultuous stretch of time in seat belt history.
 It all began in 1973, when the National Highway Traffic Safety Administration required all new cars to install a seat belt interlock mechanism.
 The inexpensive device prevented a car from starting until the driver’s seat belt was buckled.

 The public had issue with this, feeling the government was overreaching with an intrusive mandate.
 Automakers, meanwhile, weren’t keen on adding to their costs.
 Congress responded by nixing the law the following year.